-During FY 2017 Elk has continued the development of a sustainability strategy and future sustainability reporting scope as we transform for the first time in our corporate history into an active, best practice, oil field Operator.
+During FY 2017 as the company has grown with the addition of the working interest in Madden and Lost Cabin Gas Plant, Elk has continued to broaden its sustainability strategy and future sustainability reporting scope as we further our transition into an active, best practice, oil field operator.

-Elk’s COO has been appointed to steer its sustainability governance structure during the coming year.
-This oversight will ensure sustainability themes are implemented into and across our everyday business practices in the areas we operate in.
-This initial implementation will allow us to measure, refine and further develop sustainability goals and targets as the company grows.
+Elk’s COO continued to be responsible for steering its sustainability governance structure during the past year.
+This oversight ensures sustainability themes are implemented into and across our everyday business practices in the areas we operate in.
+This implementation allows us to measure, refine and further develop sustainability goals and targets as the company grows.

 Four core areas have been identified by Elk as the focus of its sustainability reporting:

 - Health and safety of our staff and contractors